neondatabase/website/content/guides/self-hosting-umami-neon.md

 In the `build` property named `image`, you would see that it's pointing to the latest postgres compatible pre-built Docker image of Umami.

 Next, you need to create an app on Fly.io using the configuration present in `fly.toml` file.
-In your terminal window, execute the following to launch a Fly.io app:
+In your terminal window, execute the following command to launch a Fly.io app:

 ```bash
 fly launch